Education Matters: Innovations and challenges

 Questions about flipped courses

-Maryellen Weimer raises good questions about colleges’ use of flipped courses.
+Maryellen Weimer raises good questions about colleges’ use of flipped courses (There was a link, but the page no longer exists).
 She applauds active learning, she says, but then asks: How do we know which students have the right study skills for flipped courses?
 Which students learn most in flipped courses?
 Do all courses work well in a flipped model?
 I’m a big proponent of flipped courses, but Weimer’s questions should linger in all our minds.

 A bleak report on financing for higher education